Pornography Addiction

 • Using pornography in risky or inappropriate contexts, such as at work or in public places

 In some cases, internet pornography addiction may be linked to an underlying mental health condition, such as an anxiety disorder.
-Compulsive porn consumption can also fall under the umbrella of behaviors associated with hypersexual disorder or sex addiction.
+Compulsive porn consumption can also fall under the umbrella of behaviors associated with hypersexual disorder or sex addiction

-Addressing addiction
+Addressing porn addiction

 The following approaches may help you get your porn consumption under control and keep a potential online porn addiction from disrupting your life:

-Restrict the urge to access it
+Restrict the urge to access and continue viewing porn

 By making pornography viewing more difficult for yourself, you may be able to interrupt this cycle.
 You can try taking out any sexually explicit material you’ve downloaded and throwing away any physical pornographic media.
-If your goal is to cut back but not necessarily to quit, you could move your digital material to a separate flash drive and store it someplace that’s inconvenient to obtain.
+If your goal is to cut back but not necessarily to quit, you could move your digital material to a separate flash drive and store it somewhere inconvenient to obtain.
 Meanwhile, you can install porn-filtering software on your computer.

-You might think that this would have little effect because it’s easy to get around self-imposed restrictions.
+You might think this action would have little effect because it’s easy to get around self-imposed restrictions.
 However, adding a pause between desire and satisfaction may give you enough time to rethink what you’re doing and decide against it.

 Communicate in your relationship